CSCfi/csc-user-guide/docs/apps/samtools.md

 Version on CSC's Servers

-Puhti: 1.9, 1.14
+Puhti-rhel7: 1.9, 1.14

 ## Usage

-To use SAMtools in Puhti you can use initialization command:
+To use SAMtools in Puhti-rhel7 you can use initialization command:
 ```text
 module load biokit
 ```

-The biokit module sets up a set of commonly used bioinformatics tools, including SAMtools and Picard (Note however that there are also bioinformatics tools in Puhti, that have a separate setup commands.)
+The biokit module sets up a set of commonly used bioinformatics tools, including SAMtools and Picard (Note however that there are also bioinformatics tools in Puhti-rhel7, that have a separate setup commands.)

 After this you can launch samtools
 ```